By Proppi Editorial Team Updated 6 min read

 Whatever strategy you go with, the paperwork multiplies fast.
 One investment property generates sale and purchase agreements, loan docs, insurance policies, inspection reports, rates notices, tenancy agreements, and compliance certs — easily 20+ documents in the first year.

 Once you’ve got a couple of properties, keeping track of lease renewals, insurance expiry dates, and compliance deadlines across the lot is genuinely painful.
-AI-powered document management takes the sting out — it classifies everything, pulls out the key data, and lets you search across your whole portfolio in seconds instead of rummaging through folders.
+AI-powered document management takes the sting out — it classifies everything, pulls out the key data, and prepares source-backed deadline and review packs instead of leaving you to rummage through folders.

 The Rest of This Series